souradeep-thakur/faircare-analytics/README.md

 *figs/plot_data/* : Contains some additional data used to create plots.

 *balanced_class/* : Contains notebooks, figures and plot data for balanced and three-way classifications.

+*deliverables/* : Contains the final presentation slides and the executive summary.